 "I was hooked by this show by the end of the opening number.
 Erin Quinlan is an absolute delight.
 Both her performance and writing are superb." –Show Score

-The production materials for God Save Queen Pam include:
+The Authorized Materials/Rehearsal Package for God Save Queen Pam includes: